-CPQ is short for “Configure, Price, Quote,” and the term is typically used when referencing the sales process and quoting software.
+What is CPQ?
+CPQ is short for “Configure, Price, Quote,” and the term is typically used when referencing the sales process and quoting software involved in that process.

 When a lead asks for a quote from a business based on the list of services or products that the business sells, sales reps need to configure that quote, compile all pricing information, and quote the total cost of labor and goods to the lead.

 But this process isn’t as easy as it sounds.

 In this article, we’ll talk about every aspect of CPQ, including giving a CPQ definition, explaining why it matters, and discussing software tools you can use to streamline your sales process so that it scales with your business.

 01. What does CPQ stand for: An in-depth overview

 The CPQ process is closely tied to the sales pipeline and the quote-to-cash cycle.

 Divining the full CPQ meaning, starts with its three basic parts: